macrivello/AvengersRepo/README.md

 Week 2: Design project layout

-Week 3: Create interactive flowchart
+Week 3: Create interactive flowchart <br />
-Week 4: Integrate Poly's Catalogue
+Week 4: Integrate Poly's Catalogue <br />
-Week 5: Creates a temporary template for classes that still need to be taken Week 6: Integrate user's class history
+Week 5: Creates a temporary template for classes that still need to be taken <br />
+Week 6: Integrate user's class history <br />
-Week 7: Flowchart editing tools that allow for custom class place holders Week 8: Admin class tracking tool
+Week 7: Flowchart editing tools that allow for custom class place holders <br />
+Week 8: Admin class tracking tool <br />
-Week 9: Have a notification element that notifies students of new changes to classes Week 10: Have a working prototype for Poly Path
+Week 9: Have a notification element that notifies students of new changes to classes <br />
+Week 10: Have a working prototype for Poly Path <br />

 ##7.
 Risks and Uncertainties